-- 1. Industry Standard Class: (>260# live weight); Champion and Reserve Champion, Ribbons will be awarded in 3rd thru 6th place only. - 2.
-All others (<260# live weight); Ribbons will be awarded in 1st thru 6th place only.
+- 1. Industry Standard Class: (260 pounds and above live weight); Champion and Reserve Champion, Ribbons will be awarded in 3rd thru 6th place only. - 2.
+All others (259 pounds and below live weight); Ribbons will be awarded in 1st thru 6th place only.
+Premiums will be paid thru 3rd place.